 These are short term or temporary instances when an entire school shifts to a 100% remote learning option.
-(This does not apply to the full-year 100% remote learning pathway described above.)

 Hybrid Learning Option (Temporary)

 "Hybrid learning" refers to brick-and-mortar schools that are implementing a combination of both in-person and remote learning as a response to COVID-19 outbreaks, public health orders, or executive state orders.